lidongyue12138/Data-Mining-Problems/README.md

 Mathematical justification for deep learning.

 (YB writes something on the blackboard...which explains this problem.
-Something about $n\log n$ overhead for $n^2$ capacity)
+Something about $n/log n$ overhead for $n^2$ capacity)

-Pruning\Dimension Reduction: Sparsity.
+Pruning/Dimension Reduction: Sparsity.

 **7) Discuss convexity of composite functions, what mathematical strategies might be used to at least reduce local solutions?**